You can watch this video tutorial to create an XMPP account without giving your phone number to the service:

-Some examples of XMPP apps for other platforms are- Dino for GNU/Linux, Gajim for Windows, Monal for macOS and iOS, and Siskin IM for iOS.
+Some examples of XMPP apps for other platforms are- Dino for GNU/Linux, Gajim for Windows and GNU/Linux, Monal for macOS and iOS.
 You can choose any XMPP app, and this guide probably works for all of them.
 A list of XMPP apps is here and all of them support OMEMO encryption by default.

 You don’t need to give any personal details, like phone number or email, to create an account.
 If you would like to register an XMPP account using your phone number (similar to how you set up in WhatsApp), then you can try Quicksy app, which respects your freedom as you can still connect to people using any XMPP app and XMPP service provider (remember that XMPP is federated!).